xbenyx/hashtype-detector/README.md

     npm i hashtype-detector --save

-This tool is being use in Hashtopolis.npm
+This tool is being used in Hashtopolis.